HIT-CHL-RAProject/ERAEC/README.md

 2. Edit file paths in configuration_path.yaml and configuration_arg.yaml.

-  - Paths must also be updated in the def main() function of both scripts..
+  - YAML configuration files should be placed in the same directory with the scripts.

 4. Run:

-  -case1_path_main.py for pathway case study.
+  - case1_path_main.py for pathway case study.

-  -case2_arg_main.py for ARG case study.
+  - case2_arg_main.py for ARG case study.
 Results (figures, feature rankings, SHAP plots) will be saved automatically.

 # Licensing